Kansas City Comets (2010): Move to MASL (2014–present)

 After the 2013–2014 season, the team announced that it was leaving the MISL along with five other teams and join the MASL.
 In the debut season of the MASL in 2014–15 the Comets went undefeated with a 20–0 record, ending the regular season with a league-best 239 goals and a +149 goal differential, but were swept by the Baltimore Blast in the second round of the playoffs.
 The Comets won the following season's Central Division with a 17–3 record before falling once again to the Baltimore Blast in the postseason.

 Before the 2016–17 season, the team announced that they would be rebranded as the Kansas City Comets.
-As Goran Karodzov took the reins as head coach, the Comets still managed to finish second in the Central with a 15–5 record before the Milwaukee Wave swept the first series in the playoffs.
+As Goran Karodjov took the reins as head coach, the Comets still managed to finish second in the Central with a 15–5 record before the Milwaukee Wave swept the first series in the playoffs.
 Following the 2016–17 season, the organization's future was in limbo.

 With player turnover and the return of Kim Røntved as head coach, the Comets ended the 2017–18 season with a 7–12 record and missed the playoffs for the first time in franchise history.
 Røntved and the Comets returned in 2018–19 with greater improvements and the return of several veterans alongside former owner Brian Budzinski.
 In 2018–19 they returned to the playoffs with a 13–11 record in the South Central Division before being swept by the Milwaukee Wave in two games in the first round of the playoffs.
 Kansas City faced some inconsistent results throughout 2019–20 and were eliminated from playoff contention before the season was abandoned due to COVID-19, ending the season with a 10–11 record.

 The Comets organization persevered throughout the COVID-19 pandemic to help host the first-ever MASL all-star game in December 2020.
 After the all-star game, the Comets claimed the first inaugural Central Cup championship with wins over the Dallas Sidekicks, St. Louis Ambush and Wichita Wings.

 In 2022–23, the Comets hired Kansas City native Jenna Winebrenner as an assistant coach, making her the first female coach in MASL history.

+In Stefan Stokic's first season as head coach, the Comets made it to the Ron Newman Cup Finals and lost to the Chihuahua Savage.
+In that same season, Leo Gibson retired after tying Kevin Koetters for most goals in the history of Kansas City indoor soccer.